abishek28007/logical-code/interview-problems/README.md

 ####  non-decreasing-array

 Given an array of integers in an arbitrary order.
 Return whether or not it is possible to make the array non-decreasing by modifying at most 1 element to any value.

+####  sum-sub-array

+Given an array write an algorithm to find the sum of all the possible sub-arrays.

+####  print-all-diagonal

+Print All Diagonals of a given matrix